ethz-asl/vgn/README.md

 ## Installation

-The following instructions were tested with `python2.7` and ROS Melodic.
+The following instructions were tested with `python3.8` on Ubuntu 20.04.

-(**Note**: A ROS installation is only required for visualizations and interfacing the robot and sensors.
-Simulations and network training should work just fine without.)
+**Note**: A ROS installation is only required for visualizations and interfacing hardware.
+Simulations and network training should work just fine without.

 OpenMPI is used to distribute the data generation over multiple cores/machines.